CVIN-ID/CVIN-ID-SCs/CVIN-sandbox-fullstack-completefunc-guide.md

 # Sandbox and Full Stack Testing Summary

-I tested a variety of sandboxes and full stack options and found that a unified sandbox is the most effective approach.
+I tested a variety of sandboxes and full stack options and found that a two stage sandbox is the most effective approach.
 Here's a summary of the findings and the proposed stages of development:

+Note: The executable Python code placeholder is for both an LLM-interface as well as the off-chain interaction components of the identity system.
+Hence the two stages of the sandbox and inclusion of cloud/db/api calls to represent generically a call to read something like a credential or identity on chain and then either do something on-chain (the web3 DApp stage 2 part of the samdbox) or something off chain (as mentioned above including the base crux or kernel case of verified secure communication using a verifiable identity).

 ## Key Technologies:
 - **Tailwind, HTML, Next.js**: These are flexible and adaptable with any cloud or other components.